chanwaihan/Covid-Testing-Registration-System/README.md

 ## Setup and Usage
 The program cannot be run anymore as the web service had been taken down after the end of semester.

+## Design Rationale
+Please refer to the <a href="https://github.com/chanwaihan/Covid-Testing-Registration-System/blob/main/project-master/design-rationale/DesignRationale.pdf">Design Rationale</a> for an in-depth explanation of the design principles, design patterns, package-level design principles, and software architectural patterns that we implemented into the system.

 ## Team Members
 Group: MA_Lab04Team15